A Gallery of Moray

 and the lookout tower at Burghead surveys waters where ancient navies patrolled

-the sea breaks on the pebbles by the Bow Fiddle Rock
+The sea breaks on the pebbles by the Bow Fiddle Rock

-and the snow lies in winter on the grounds of Elgin Cathedral
+The snow lies in winter on the grounds of Elgin Cathedral

 and Elgin itself, by the banks of the Lossie, has Cooper Park with its walks and trees